IonutOjicaDE/mautic4-installer/README.md

 *You want the emails to go out ideally in the next seccond after the subscriber pressed the button.
 Using independent Forms is almost possible.*

 *But using triggers in campaigns or segments, this is not possible.
 With this script, the emails are sent at least in the next minute.
-This is acceptable - the subscriber should still be on the "thanky you" page.*
+This is acceptable - the subscriber should still be on the "Thank you" page.*

 This is done by the file `w-cron-all.sh` which executes `cron-all.php`.